department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 When you file your claim online, you can also save the day you start your claim as the effective benefit start date.
 If we determine you’re eligible for a higher compensation rate, we’ll pay you back to this date.

-**If you can’t or don't want to apply online, you can apply by mail or fax using the forms below:**
+**If you can’t, or don't want to apply online, you can apply by mail or fax using the forms below:**

- **To add a dependent spouse or a child under 18 years of age**, use the Declaration of Status of Dependents (VA Form 21-686c). <br>
+- **To add a dependent spouse or a child under 18 years of age**, use the Declaration of Status of Dependents (VA Form 21-686c). <br>
 [Download VA Form 21-686c]( https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf).

-**To add a dependent child over the age of 18 who’s attending school full time**, use both VA Form 21-686C and a Request for Approval of School Attendance (VA Form 21-674). <br>
+- **To add a dependent child over the age of 18 who’s attending school full time**, use both VA Form 21-686C and a Request for Approval of School Attendance (VA Form 21-674). <br>
 [Download VA Form 21-686c]( https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf). <br>
 [Download VA Form 21-674]( https://www.vba.va.gov/pubs/forms/VBA-21-674-ARE.pdf).

-**To add a dependent parent**, use the Statement of Dependency of Parent(s) (VA Form 21-509). <br>
+- **To add a dependent parent**, use the Statement of Dependency of Parent(s) (VA Form 21-509). <br>
 [Download VA Form 21-509]( https://www.vba.va.gov/pubs/forms/VBA-21-509-ARE.pdf).

 **Mail your completed form(s) to:**